Background

 Knockdown of Polr1F results in high translation.

 (A) The nSyb-GS>polr1f RNAi flies exhibit a significant increase in pre-rRNA levels.
 (B) The ex-vivo puromycin immunostaining assay was used to measure translation in dissected whole brains.
 The results show that knockdown of Polr1F using the pan-neuronal nSyb-GeneSwitch (GS) system increases translation relative to control flies that were not treated with RU.
 The normalized mean grayscales from the RU- and RU+ groups are compared using an unpaired t-test.
 The analysis includes data from 8-11 flies per group, with results from two independent replicates combined.
 Scale bar: 100 µm.
-(C) The schematic model illustrates the roles of Polr1F and Regnase-1 in memory consolidation.
-The genes Polr1F and Regnase-1 are prominently downregulated during memory consolidation in trained and fed flies, respectively.
+(C) The schematic model illustrates the major transcriptome features of ap α′/β′ neurons under trained and fed conditions, revealed in this manuscript.
+Two RNA processing genes Polr1F and Regnase-1 are prominently downregulated during memory consolidation in trained and fed flies, respectively.
 Polr1F is involved in regulating ribosomal RNA synthesis, and its decrease in levels in trained and fed flies promotes sleep and translation.
-In contrast, Regnase-1 is involved in mRNA decay, and its downregulation during memory consolidation may contribute to the stabilization of mRNAs that encode proteins important for long-term memory formation.
+In contrast, Regnase-1 is localized in the ribosome and involved in mRNA decay, and its downregulation causes deficits in sleep and memory.

 Discussion

-The anterior-posterior (ap) α′/β′ neurons of the mushroom body make critical and privileged contributions to sleep-dependent memory consolidation and post-training sleep (Krashes et al., 2007; Chouhan et al., 2021), but the mechanisms that link memory and sleep in these neurons are not known.
+The anterior-posterior (ap) α′/β′ neurons of the mushroom body make critical and privileged contributions to sleep-dependent memory consolidation and post-training sleep (Krashes et al., 2007; Chouhan et al., 2021), but the mechanisms for sleep-dependent memory in these neurons are not known.
 To address this gap, we conducted transcriptomic analysis of ap α′/β′ neurons from trained and fed flies to identify genes that change rapidly under conditions that drive sleep-dependent memory.
-By uncovering two RNA processing genes involved in memory and sleep, our transcriptome profiling of ap α′/β′ neurons suggests that genes regulating rRNA transcription and translation are altered in the context of sleep-dependent memory consolidation.
+Our transcriptome profiling of ap α′/β′ neurons suggests that genes regulating rRNA transcription and translation are altered in the context of sleep-dependent memory consolidation.

 RNA processing genes mediate sleep-dependent memory consolidation and sleep